 Return to a previous stack frame

-- Click the Drop Frame icon in the Debugger tool window toolbar:
+Click the Drop Frame icon on the toolbar of the Debug tool window.

 Force return from the current method

 You can exit a method before it reaches the

 return statement and make it return an arbitrary value.
 This is useful when the problem is related to the return value of the method and not to how it's produced.
 Force return helps you test how the return values are handled by the program without having to reproduce the conditions that lead to these values.